chrisrabe/hotel-importer/README.md

     ```
 2. Install dependencies through `npm install`
 3. Run the application `npm run dev`
+4. Make note of the index created in local elasticsearch as it will append a date/time stamp - this is the `NEW_INDEX_NAME`

 ## Performing manual imports
 1. Set up your importer to point to **your local elasticsearch**